upbound/docs/content/all-spaces/disconnected-spaces/oidc-configuration.md

   audienceMatchPolicy: MatchAny
 ```

 By default, the authenticator assumes the OIDC Discovery URL is `{issuer.url}/.well-known/openid-configuration`.
-Most providers follow this structure, but you can override this URL with <!-- ##TODO-How to? -->
+Most identity providers follow this structure, and the `discoveryUrl` field may be omitted.
+However, if using a separate discovery service, specify the full path to the discovery endpoint in this field.

 If the CA for the Issuer isn't public, provide the PEM encoded CA for the Discovery URL.